Join Our Team!

 Plus, where else can you get paid to have fun and play with kids?

-We offer camps for ten weeks (June 24–August 30) for campers entering PreK–Grade 12.
-Staff training starts the week of June 17.
+We offer camps for eleven weeks for campers entering PreK–Grade 10.
+Staff training begins the first week of camp (during Pre-Summer, or Summer Fun 1)

 Please notify staff at interview if there are any dates when you will not be available.
 We require a minimum four-week commitment.

 - We offer extended day options for our campers: Aftercare (3:30—6:00 pm) and Early Mornings (7:45—8:30 am) each day.
 We need 3–4 counselors for each day, and we pay extra for these hours.
-We will expect that you sign up for three days each week.
+We expect that you sign up for two days of after or before care each week.

-- Staff training is mandatory and will be held the week of June 17—21 (exact dates and times TBD).
-If there is a conflict with your school schedule, we may offer a make-up session on Sunday, June 23.
+- Staff training is mandatory and will be held the first week of camp (exact dates and times TBD).
+If there is a conflict with your school schedule, we may offer a make-up session.

 - First Aid/CPR certification will be offered during staff training.